Nuvorix/Free-WordPress-Glossary-Plugin/README.md

 ```

 ## Changelog (latest 11.07.24) (MM/DD/YY)
-- Reworked tooltip text - Now it doesn't show when you hover, press the glossary and a box will open with text
+- Reworked tooltip text - tooltip now appears in a centered box when clicked, no longer on hover.
-- Cache implementation
+- Cache implementation added.

 ## Installation